asdyxcyxc/FULLSHADE.github.io/_posts/2019-9-01-local-seh-overflow.md

 **Getting started**

+The victim program for this walkthrough is `Millenium MP3 Studio 2.0`, it includes a local SEH based buffer overflow what opening cert sized files with certain file extensions.

 Start by attaching an immunity debugger to the running MP3 Studio process.

 ![local seh 1](https://raw.githubusercontent.com/FULLSHADE/FULLSHADE.github.io/master/static/img/_posts/localseh/localseh1.png)

-The basic concept for exploiting a local Structured Exception Handler based buffer overflow, is that you will create a malicious text file that includes the payload that you were going to manually enter into a vulnerable input field, or instead of a text file, you will generate a malicious payload embedded within something other than a text file, for example this target application includes a buffer overflow when parsing certain types of data files, with an .mpf file extension, we will generate our malicious payload.
+The basic concept for exploiting a local Structured Exception Handler based buffer overflow, is that you will create a malicious text file that includes the payload that you are going to manually enter into a vulnerable input field, or instead of a text file, you will generate a malicious payload embedded within something other than a text file, for example this target application includes a buffer overflow when parsing certain types of data files, with an .mpf file extension, we will generate our malicious payload.

 We can start the exploitation process by creating a basic python script that opens up a new file, and inputs a large buffer of data into it.